Urigo/tortilla/README.md

 Pop the last step from the top of the stack.
 If you would like to remove a step from the middle of the stack, first use the [step editing](#edit-step) helper, and then pop the step from the top of the stack.

+#### Tag Step

+$ npm run step -- tag --message="step message"

+Add a new super-step and finish the current step with the provided message (Will open an editor if no message is provided).
+This will add a new step tag to your commits list and it will initialize an empty instructions markdown file.
+If you would like to edit the instruction file, simply use the [step editing](#edit-step) helper and amend your changes to the recent commit.

 #### Edit Step

 $ npm run step -- edit "step index"